CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 ```

 This will give us an object of SITK Image class. **Now how do we view it?**
 The recommended viewing library from SITK is [FIJI](https://fiji.sc/).
-You can however, also use [Matplotlib](https://matplotlib.org/stable/index.html) to view single images.
+You can however, also use [Matplotlib](https://matplotlib.org/stable/index.html) to view 2D images.

 ```python
 ## .. code to get image